Vinay-1503/Sweet-Shop-Management-System/README.md

 Gemini AI

 How I Used AI
-Backend Development

-Generated initial controller & service boilerplate
+Generated initial boilerplate for controllers and services

-Clarified Spring Security & JWT concepts

-Test-Driven Development (TDD)

-Used Claude AI to plan authorization test cases first
+Used Claude AI to plan TDD authorization tests

-Defined expected behaviors before implementation

-API Design

 Used Gemini AI to brainstorm REST API structure

+Used ChatGPT to understand Spring Security & JWT flows

 What AI Did NOT Do